IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Validates a dataset JSON file customized for a given collection prior to creating the dataset.

 The validation tests for:

-Json formatting and the presence of required elements
+- JSON formatting
+- required fields
-typeClass must follow these rules:
+- typeClass must follow these rules:

   - if multiple = true then value must be a list
-- if typeClass = ''primitive'' the value object is a String or a List of Strings depending on the multiple flag
+  - if typeClass = ``primitive`` the value object is a String or a List of Strings depending on the multiple flag
-- if typeClass = ''compound'' the value object is a FieldDTO or a List of FieldDTOs depending on the multiple flag
+  - if typeClass = ``compound`` the value object is a FieldDTO or a List of FieldDTOs depending on the multiple flag
-- if typeClass = ''controlledVocabulary'' the value(s) are checked against the list of known values stored in the database
+  - if typeClass = ``controlledVocabulary`` the values are checked against the list of allowed values stored in the database
-typeName validations (child objects with their required and allowed typeNames are configured automatically by the database schema).
+  - typeName validations (child objects with their required and allowed typeNames are configured automatically by the database schema).
 Examples include:

-- dsDescription validation includes checks for typeName = ''dsDescriptionValue'' (required) and ''dsDescriptionDate'' (optional)
+    - dsDescription validation includes checks for typeName = ``dsDescriptionValue`` (required) and ``dsDescriptionDate`` (optional)
-- datasetContact validation includes checks for typeName = ''datasetContactName'' (required) and ''datasetContactEmail''; ''datasetContactAffiliation'' (optional)
+    - datasetContact validation includes checks for typeName = ``datasetContactName`` (required) and ``datasetContactEmail``; ``datasetContactAffiliation`` (optional)
-- etc.

 .. code-block:: bash